dorkodu/sage/sage.md

 >   For more information on the error handling process, see **“Errors and Non‐Nullability”** within the Execution section.

-### <a name="5.1.7">5.1.7</a> Constraints

-#### Strict-type

-All attributes are weak-typed by default.
-This means they can be any type which is output-able JSON serializable.

-But optionally you can set strict-type constraints for an attribute.
-This means, the resolver function of that attribute must return a value of that specific type you want.

-Anyway, Sage will try to coerce the returned value to the desired type if possible.

-These are all possible types which you can set as a strict-type constraint **:**

-- **boolean**
-- **integer**
-- **string**
-- **float**
-- **entity**
-- **object** (must be represented as a map–a set of key-value pairs.)
-- **list** (must set an item type)

-#### Non-Null

-By default, all values in Sage are **nullable**; which means the **null** value is a valid response for all of the above types.
-To declare a type that disallows null, the Sage Non‐Null constraint can be used.
-This constraint wraps an underlying type, and acts identically to that wrapped type, with the exception that **null** is not a valid response for the wrapping type.

-> #### Example
->
-> Think about the ‘**age**’ attribute of a ‘**Person**’.
-In real life; it is an *integer*, and *non-null*.
->
-> If you set these constraints for *‘age’* attribute, it must return a non-null, integer value.

-##### **Nullable vs. Optional**

-Attributes are *always* optional within the context of a query, an attribute may be omitted and the query is still valid.
-However attributes that return Non‐Null types will never return the value **null** if queried.

-##### **Result Coercion**

-In all of the above result coercions, **null** was considered a valid value.
-To coerce the result of a Non‐Null type, the coercion of the wrapped type should be performed.
-If that result was not **null**, then the result of coercing the Non‐Null type is that result.
-If that result was **null**, then an attribute error must be raised.

 ### <a name="5.1.8">5.1.8</a> Descriptions

 Documentation is a boring part of API development.
-But it turned about to be a killer feature when we decided that any Sage service should be able to publish a documentation easily.
+But it turned out to be a killer feature when we decided that any Sage service should be able to publish a documentation easily.

 To allow Sage service designers easily write documentation alongside the capabilities of a Sage API, descriptions of Sage definitions are provided alongside their definitions and made available via introspection.
 Although descriptions are completely optional, we think they are really useful.